Home Trial & Adoption

 Home Trial

 All of our adoptions are subject to a home trial to make sure the kitties are a good fit for your home and vice versa.
 It can take about a week for kitties to start to feel comfortable in a new environment, but if a longer home trial is needed we’re happy to accommodate.
 We very much want to make sure everyone has as much time as they need to settle in before making an adoption decision.
-To make adoption more accessible, we do not require an adoption fee.
-If you would like to make donation it would make a world of difference for our small all-volunteer rescue and the kittens who depend on us.

 To prepare for the home trial you’ll need you new pet’s supplies.
 At a minimum: